lmfao415/pandas-challenge/README.md

 This repository uses Python with the Pandas library to analyze sample *Heroes of Pymoli* video game item microntransaction data from the [purchase_data](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/Resources/purchase_data.csv) CSV file.

-All analysis is done in the [HeroesofPymoli](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/HeroesofPymoli.ipynb) Jupyter Notebook file.
+All analysis is done in the [HeroesofPymoli](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/HeroesofPymoli.ipynb) Jupyter Notebook file using Pandas to create informative tables.
 For example, here is the data broken down by age demographic:
 ![Here are the results](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/Resources/sample.png?raw=true)

-A final write up of findings is found in [Pymoli_Analysis](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/Pymoli_Analysis), while the notebook shows all of the following:
+A final write up of findings is found in [Pymoli_Analysis](https://github.com/lmfao415/pandas-challenge/blob/main/HeroesofPymoli/Pymoli_Analysis), while the notebook shows all of the following. :

 ### Player Count